 Lord Alderdice’s main focus now is as Director of the Centre for the Resolution of Intractable Conflict (CRIC) based at Harris Manchester College at the University of Oxford where he concentrates, with colleagues in the Department of Politics and International Relations and the School of Anthropology, on analysing, understanding and engaging with the problems of religious fundamentalism, political radicalization and violent community conflict, including the intractable difficulties between First Nation populations and incoming people.

-Lord Alderdice’s work has been recognized with many national and international awards including the International Psychoanalytic Association Award for Extraordinarily Meritorious Service to Psychoanalysis, the World Federation of Scientists Prize for the application of Science to the cause of Peace, Honorary Doctorates, Fellowships and Awards from the University of East London, Robert Gordon University (Aberdeen), the Open University of the United Kingdom, San Marcos University, Lima (Peru), The Queen’s University at Kingston, Ontario (Canada), the Royal College of Psychiatrists (UK), the Royal College of Physicians of Ireland, the College of Medicine of Peru, the Global Thinkers Forum Award for Excellence in Promoting Peace and Collaboration and the Liberal International Prize for Freedom.
+Lord Alderdice’s work has been recognized with many national and international awards including the International Psychoanalytic Association Award for Extraordinarily Meritorious Service to Psychoanalysis, the World Federation of Scientists Prize for the application of Science to the cause of Peace, Honorary Doctorates, Fellowships and Awards from the University of East London, Robert Gordon University (Aberdeen), the Open University of the United Kingdom, San Marcos University, Lima (Peru), The Queen’s University at Kingston, Ontario (Canada), the American University of Colombia, the Royal College of Psychiatrists (UK), the Royal College of Physicians of Ireland, the College of Medicine of Peru, the Global Thinkers Forum Award (for Excellence in Promoting Peace and Collaboration) and the Liberal International Prize for Freedom.